VeryGoodOpenSource/dart_frog/docs/docs/basics/dependency-injection.md

 2. It will look "above" in the dependency graph for a provider of `Connection`
 3. It will find it with `databaseConnectionMiddlewareProvider`, and so on.

-This is how DI works, but the question is "what look "above" means?"
+This is how dependency injections works, but let's clarify what "look "above" means.

 It means that you have to tell _dart_frog_ how to build a `Connection` **before** how to build a `ItemDataSource`.